bndnio/concurrency-mini-problems/README.md

 The Tangle verification, and tangle node code is strange.
 I had though prior to implementing it would be much simpler.
-The main issue I ran into, was managing the peer-to-peer style of implementation where nodes are verifying one- another.
-While having a supervisor manage a queue of nodes which still required verification.
+The main issue I ran into, was managing the peer-to-peer communication where nodes are verifying one-another, while having a supervisor manage a queue of nodes which still required verification and communicating this to nodes performing or needing work.

-Passing messages back and forth was complicated and the code appeared obscure.
+Passing messages back and forth was complicated and the made the code obscure.
 Furthermore, issues would arise at random times when the count of routines rose above 50, but don't occur consistently under 90.